 This is done by the 5 Es ; Enabling, Education, Engineering, Enforcement and Evaluation.

-The last plenary meetings of ELCF were held in May 2012 near Oslo in Norway and on 24 January 2013 in Utrecht.
+The last plenary meetings of ELCF were held on 24 January 2013 in Utrecht and 4 October 2013 in Warsaw.
+The next plenary meeting should take place in November 2014 (date and place to be determined soonest).
 Both rail and highway infrastructure organisations are welcome.

 Also in 2012, RSSB RSSB Railway Safety Standards and Boards hosted the 12th Global Level Crossing and Trespass Symposium and the 22nd IRSC « International Railway Safety Conference » in London, 7-12 October 2012.
 Read also http://www.uic.org/com/uic-e-news/313/